Not a Member?

 Absorption: Cmax= 1.32ng/mL (2.5mg bid), 2.96ng/mL (5mg bid), 7.88ng/mL (10mg bid); (median) Tmax=1 hr (2.5mg bid), 2.5 hr (5mg bid), 1.5 hr (10mg bid); AUC0-12= 2.88ng•hr/mL (2.5mg bid), 6.16ng•hr/mL (5mg bid), 15.2ng•hr/mL (10mg bid).
 Distribution: Vd=10L/kg; plasma protein binding (97%); found in breast milk.
 Metabolism: Extensive 1st-pass hepatic metabolism primarily by microsomal hydroxylation; 11-OH-delta-9-THC (active metabolite).
 Elimination: Urine (10-15%), feces (50%, <5% unchanged); T1/2=25-36 hrs.

 Assess for history of hypersensitivity to the drug and sesame oil, history of seizure disorders, history of substance abuse (including alcohol abuse/dependence), cardiac disorders, mania, depression, schizophrenia, pregnancy/nursing status, and possible drug interactions.

-Monitor for psychiatric illness exacerbation, seizure and seizure-like activity, abdominal pain, N/V, dizziness, euphoria, paranoid reaction, somnolence, abnormal thinking, hypotension or HTN, syncope, tachycardia, psychological and physiological dependence, and other adverse reactions.
+Monitor for psychiatric illness exacerbation, seizure and seizure-like activity, hypotension or HTN, syncope, tachycardia, dependence, and other adverse reactions.

 Inform about additive CNS depression effect if taken concomitantly w/ alcohol or other CNS depressants (eg, benzodiazepines, barbiturates).
-Advise to use caution while performing hazardous tasks (eg, operating machinery/driving) until effect is well tolerated.
-Inform of mood changes and other behavioral effects that may occur during therapy.
+Warn not to drive, operate machinery, or engage in any hazardous activity while receiving treatment until effect is well tolerated.
+Advise of possible mood changes and other behavioral effects that may occur during therapy.
 Advise that patients must be under constant supervision of a responsible adult during initial use and following dosage adjustments.
 Instruct to immediately report to physician any adverse effects and to notify if pregnant or breastfeeding.